Your questions answered on graduate recruitment at Network Rail

 If you’re a graduate, you’re welcome to apply, whatever your age.
 Please note, however, that our scheme is designed for graduates with little or no work experience.

-We are committed to inclusion and welcome applications form disabled people.
+We are committed to inclusion and welcome applications from disabled people.
 Some jobs have certain physical requirements, for example to go trackside unaided or to distinguish between colour coded wiring/computer generated images.
 As part of the recruitment process, successful candidates applying for roles with these types of requirements will need to undergo a medical assessment in order to determine whether they will be able to carry out these elements of the role safely.

 Where issues are identified, we are committed to making adjustments to the work environment to help overcome barriers whenever it is reasonable and practicable to do so.